 Maximum log length 21 in (533 mm) / north-south

 Diameter of the flue collar 6 in (152 mm)

 Recommended connector pipe diameter 6 in (152 mm)

 Recommended chimney diameter 6 in (152 mm)

-Required type of chimney CAN/ULC S629, UL 103 HT (2100 °F)
+Required type of chimney CAN/ULC S629 (2100 °F)

 Baffle material C-Cast or equivalent

 Alcove installation Not approved

 Mobile home installation [‡] Not approved

-Weight (without option) 635 (288 kg)

-Shipping weight (without option) 705 lb (320 kg)

-PSC Blower: PA08581 (wood only) 1/3 HP, direct drive, 1 speed, up to 875 CFM

-ECM Blower: PA08582 (wood only) 1/2 HP, direct drive, 1 speed, up to 875 CFM

 Filter - dimensions (Width x Height x Depth) (included with optional blower assembly) 14 in x 25 in x 2 in (356 mm x 635 mm x 51 mm)

 Filter - quantity 1

 Particulate emission standard EPA / CSA B415.1-10

 USA standard (safety) UL 391

 Canadian standard (safety) CSA B366.1

-^{} East-west: through the door you see the longitudinal sides of the logs; north-south: through the door you see the tips of the logs.
+East-west: through the door you see the longitudinal sides of the logs; north-south: through the door you see the tips of the logs.

-[‡] Mobile home (Canada) or manufactured home (U.S.): The U.S. Department of Housing and Urban Development describes "prefabricated homes" better known as "mobile homes" as follows; buildings constructed on fixed wheels and those transported on temporary wheels/axles installed on a permanent foundation.
+[‡] Mobile home (Canada) or manufactured home (USA): The US department of Housing and Urban Development describes "manufactured homes" better known as "mobile homes" as follows; buildings built on fixed wheels and those transported on temporary wheels/axles and installed on a permanent foundation.
 In Canada, a mobile home is a dwelling in which the assembly of each component is completed or substantially completed before the dwelling is moved to a location to be placed on a foundation, connected to service facilities and which meets the CAN/CSA-Z240 MH standard.

-4 SPECIFICATIONS
+SPECIFICATIONS